 I really love working.
 No … I REEEEALLY love working!
 I especially love creating a plan, researching it, and orchestrating its perfect execution.
 The only problem is, I don’t like slowing down or taking any breaks because I feel that this slows my progress toward completing my project.
 I like to move fast!
 However, once I am into the project, especially the research phase, the level of detail—along with the size, shape, and scope of the project—grows along with my knowledge and understanding.
 This creates so much perfectly intertwined, detailed perfection that I can’t possibly complete the task within my allotted time frame.
 So, my life once again became filled with 17-hour workdays, which threw me completely out of balance.
 I watched my puppy and my husband heading off to the farmers’ market on Saturdays while I obsessively worked in my office.
 I realized that some things had to change.

-I needed a business that centered around all my passions.
+I needed a business that was centered around all my passions.
 I love online marketing.
 I love food.
 I love travel.
 I love gardening.
 And I love teaching.
-The answer was simple… VerbenasKitchen.com.
-I have been dreaming about Verbena’s story of The Last Sea-Witch and the Triplets since I was a little girl.
-I am so excited to finally be putting their journey down on paper.
+The answer was simple … Verbena’s Kitchen.
+For a long time, I have been dreaming about a story that I have been writing in my head since I was a little girl.
+I named my blog after the main character, Auntie Verbena.